boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-core.md

       ```

- 8. Create another model class as `GlobalAppSettings.cs` to define the following properties.
-These properties maintain the `embedConfig.json` file object within the `GlobalAppSettings`.
+ 8. Create another model class, `GlobalAppSettings.cs` to define the following properties.
+These properties maintain the object of the `embedConfig.json` file within the `GlobalAppSettings`.

        ```js
            public class GlobalAppSettings